DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Conclusion

 \section{Conclusion}

-We propose a novel dense image correspondence learning approach that utilizes anchor points with a graph-structured network.
-With the contextual information by anchor points, the feature descriptors that fuse local information can be predicted for any query point, intra-image global context, and inter-image correlation.
-Our model is demonstrated to outperform the state-of-the-art on multiple tasks.
-The extensive ablation studies show the effectiveness of each network design and the robustness of anchor point selection.
-An end-to-end solution with joint anchor points detection and correspondence learning could be an interesting future direction.
-Finally, although this work focuses on dense correspondence, we believe it has the generalization capacity to various other tasks such as normal estimation and optical flow.
+We propose a novel dense correspondence learning approach that utilizes anchor points with a graph-structured network.
+The feature descriptors fusing contextual information introduced by anchor points with local information serve for correspondence establishment for any query point and significantly improve the performance on diverse tasks.
+This model has the potential to generalize to other tasks such as normal estimation, optical flow, etc. An end-to-end solution will be an interesting future direction that jointly optimizes anchor points and dense correspondence.